IBM/gdsc-sdk/python/docs/RiskAnalyticsControllerApi.md

     riskanalyticscontrollerv3_set_user_ui_settings_request = ibm_gdsc_sdk_software.Riskanalyticscontrollerv3SetUserUISettingsRequest() # Riskanalyticscontrollerv3SetUserUISettingsRequest |

     try:
         # Summary: Set user UI settings Description: Set the user settings by user id in the mongo collection.
-WARNING: this API should not be used manually or by a system external to Guardium Insights.
-Using this API to change a user settings may prevent the user from using the Risk Event function within Guardium Insights.
+WARNING: this API should not be used manually or by a system external to Guardium.
+Using this API to change a user settings may prevent the user from using the Risk Event function within Guardium.
         api_response = api_instance.risk_analytics_controller_set_user_ui_settings(riskanalyticscontrollerv3_set_user_ui_settings_request)
         print("The response of RiskAnalyticsControllerApi->risk_analytics_controller_set_user_ui_settings:\n")
         pprint(api_response)